hydronics2/nrF52840_Reference_PCB/README.md

 Notes:
 - need to add a ground plane
-- circuit python requires the SPI Flash to hole files and libraries.
+- circuit python requires additional storage in the form of SPI Flash storage to hold files and libraries.
 For an extra $0.60 you can double to size of your flash to 4MB.
 Might be worth trying.